 National Strategy for Transportation Security C- DHS has transmitted its National Strategy for Transportation Security to the Congress.
 While the strategy reportedly outlines broad objectives, this first version lacks the necessary detail to make it an effective management tool.

 Improve airline passenger pre-screening F Few improvements have been made to the existing passenger screening system since right after 9/11.
-The completion of the testing phase of TSA'’s pre-screening program for airline passengers has been delayed.
+The completion of the testing phase of TSA's pre-screening program for airline passengers has been delayed.
 A new system, utilizing all names on the consolidated terrorist watch list, is therefore not yet in operation.

-Improve airline screening checkpoints to detect explosives C While more advanced screening technology is being developed, Congress needs to provide the funding for, and TSA needs to move as expeditiously as possible with, the appropriate installation of explosives detection trace portals at more of the nationÂ’s commercial airports.
+Improve airline screening checkpoints to detect explosives C While more advanced screening technology is being developed, Congress needs to provide the funding for, and TSA needs to move as expeditiously as possible with, the appropriate installation of explosives detection trace portals at more of the nationÂs commercial airports.

-Improvements here have not been made a priority by the Congress or the administration.
+Checked bag and cargo screening D Improvements here have not been made a priority by the Congress or the administration.
 Progress on implementation of in-line screening has been slow.
 The main impediment is inadequate funding.

 Privacy and Civil Liberties Oversight Board D